soundpress/RulesOfNYC/docs/c04/index.rst

    (3) purchase order or contract number;

-   (4) name and address of successful vendor, including PIN;
+   (4) name and address of successful vendor, including the vendor's employer identification number;

    (5) invoice and receiving documentation;